Ray Fisher (baseball): "Lifetime" ban

 After obtaining the Reds' version of the negotiations, the commissioner upheld the Reds' position and banned Fisher for leaving the team after having signed a contract.
-Fisher ended his major league career with a 100–94 record and a 2.82 ERA.
-His final game was pitched on October 2, 1920, and it was part of the only tripleheader played in the 20th century.
+Fisher ended his major league career with a 100–94 record and a 2.82 earned run average.
+His final game was on October 2, 1920, and it was part of the only tripleheader played in the 20th century.
 Following the determination of his ineligibility, Fisher signed on with one of the "outlaw" teams, pitching briefly for the Franklin, Pennsylvania, Oilers before the team folded.

 About 1944, as part of a promotion for the Baseball Hall of Fame, Fisher received in the mail a silver lifetime pass to any major league ballpark in the country.
 The pass was signed by the presidents of both leagues and was inscribed "To Ray Fisher in appreciation of long and meritorious service", which Fisher interpreted to mean that his "blacklisting" had been lifted.
 This was his belief for nearly 35 years until he learned late in his life that the blacklisting was still officially on record with the Commissioner's office.
 In 1951 Fisher was called to Washington, D.C., to testify about his blacklisting in a House Judiciary Committee investigation into the alleged monopoly of power in professional baseball.